CircleCI-Archived/api-preview-docs/docs/conditional-workflows.md

 ```

 The `when` key actually accepts any boolean, not just pipeline parameters,
-though pipeline parameters will be the primary use of this feature until we implement others.

-Coming soon: `when` also comes with an alternative of `unless`, which inverts truthiness of the condition.
+though pipeline parameters will be the primary use of this feature until we implement others. `when` also has an inverse clause called `unless`, which inverts truthiness of the condition.